OpenBangla/OpenBangla-Keyboard/CONTRIBUTING.md

     ```

 8.  **Create a Pull Request (PR)** through the GitHub website.
 When creating a PR:

     - Provide a clear and descriptive title for your PR.
     - In the description, explain the changes you've made and the problem they solve (if applicable).
     - Reference any related issues in the PR description (e.g., `Closes #123`, `Fixes #456`).

 ### Contributing Documentation

 Good documentation is crucial!
+We have a dedicated repository for OpenBangla Keyboard documentation: https://github.com/OpenBangla/manual.
+Most documentation contributions should be made there, unless it's something that is related to this repository.
 If you'd like to contribute to the documentation:

 - **Submit issues** for any unclear or incorrect documentation you find.
 - **Create pull requests** to fix typos, improve clarity, or add new documentation.
 Follow the same Git workflow as contributing code.
 Ensure your documentation changes are well-formatted (e.g., using AsciiDoc or Markdown).

+`Note: The contribution guidelines in the OpenBangla/manual repository are the preferred and prioritized source for documentation contributions.`

 ## Pull Request Guidelines